ESMCI/visualCaseGen/paper/paper.md

 ---

-# Summary
+# Introduction

 visualCaseGen is a graphical user interface (GUI) designed to streamline the creation and configuration of Community Earth System Model (CESM) experiments.
 Developed at the NSF National Center for Atmospheric Research (NCAR), CESM is a leading climate model capable of simulating the Earth's climate system at varying levels of complexity.
-However, configuring custom CESM experiments requires intricate knowledge of component compatibility, grid settings, parameterization choices, and model hierarchies, making the setup process complex and time-consuming for unique or breakthrough applications. visualCaseGen provides a user-friendly interface that simplifies these tasks, significantly reducing setup time and improving ease of use for modelers.
+Since configuring custom CESM experiments requires intricate knowledge of component compatibility, grid settings, parameterization choices, and model hierarchies, the setup process is complex and time-consuming for unique or breakthrough applications. visualCaseGen provides a user-friendly interface that simplifies these tasks, significantly reducing setup time and improving ease of use for modelers.